 Where: Iron Horse Hotel, 500 W. Florida St., Milwaukee (Walker’s Point)

-This hotel in Walker’s Point has three eateries: Smyth (open for Sunday brunch and nightly dinner), Branded (an indoor bar) and The Yard (warmer months only, on one of the city’s biggest patios).
+This hotel in Walker’s Point has three eateries: Smyth (open for weekend brunch, lunch and nightly dinner), Branded (an indoor bar) and The Yard (warmer months only, on one of the city’s biggest patios).
 You can also dine in the industrial-chic lobby.
 No matter where you sit, you’d be remiss not to order the Clockshadow Creamery cheese curds, sourced from the neighborhood’s creamery and tempura fried before they’re placed into a basket with newsprint lining, Chipotle aioli, and house-ranch dressing come with each order.

 Milwaukee Burger Company